Neumi/open_echo/README.md

 If something is unclear or you find a bug, please open an issue.

-If you need the hardware, you can order it using the [Hardware Files](TUSS4470_shield_002/TUSS4470_shield_hardware/TUSS4470_shield) from a board + SMT house ([JLC recommended](https://jlcpcb.com/?from=Neumi)), or send me a DM on the Discord server, or send an email to: openechoes@gmail.com
-One assmebled board is 50€ + shipping.
-<b>If you don't order the boards directly from me, please be aware that I can't provide support.</b>
+Raw Data Waterfall chart in the Python Desktop software:
 <img alt="Open Echo Interface Software" src="/documentation/images/echo_software_screenshot.jpg">

+## Getting the Hardware

+If you need the hardware, you can order it using the [Hardware Files](TUSS4470_shield_002/TUSS4470_shield_hardware/TUSS4470_shield) from a board + SMT house ([JLC recommended](https://jlcpcb.com/?from=Neumi)).

+They can also be bought as a complete and tested set direclty from Elecrow: https://www.elecrow.com/open-echo-tuss4470-development-shield.html

+All profits go directly toward supporting and advancing the Open Echo project!

+<b>If you don't order the boards directly from me or Elecrow, please be aware that I can't provide support.</b>

 [TUSS4470 Arduino Shield](TUSS4470_shield_002/):
 <img alt="PCB overview TUSS4470" src="/TUSS4470_shield_002/TUSS4470_shield_hardware/images/top.jpg">